leobit-flutter-2021/fashion-application/README.md

 # Navigation

 Description.

-Clicking on any of the photos in your profile takes you to another page.
-This page displays information about a girl buying a certain accessory.
+**Clicking on any of the photos in your profile takes you to another page.
+This page displays information about a girl buying a certain accessory**.

 Screenshot: